MichaIng/DietPi-Docs/docs/install.md

         Additional installation steps in case of the use of the extension pack (the description assumes a root user, otherwise add `sudo` appropriate):

-        1. Check whether an optical disc with the VirtualBox extensions (`.iso`) is present:
+        1. Check whether an optical disk with the VirtualBox extensions (`.iso`) is present:

             ```sh
             lsblk